Student Disciplinary Procedures

 - If an agreement is reached, the faculty or staff member conducting the conference shall report his/her recommendation to the chief student affairs officer for approval and, if approved, the complainant shall be notified, and a written memorandum shall be created memorializing the resolution and any consequences for non-compliance.

-- If no agreement is reached, or if the student fails to appear, the faculty or staff member conducting the conference shall refer the matter back to the chief student affairs officer who will prefer disciplinary charges.
+- If no agreement is reached, or if the student fails to appear, the faculty or staff member conducting the conference shall refer the matter back to the chief student affairs officer who may prefer disciplinary charges.

-- The faculty or staff member conducting the mediation conference is precluded from testifying in a college hearing regarding information received during the conciliation conference.
+- The faculty or staff member conducting the mediation conference is precluded from testifying in a college hearing regarding information received during the mediation conference.

 Notice of Hearing and Charges:

-- Notice of the charge(s) and of the time and place of the hearing shall be personally delivered or sent by the chief student affairs officer of the college to the student at the address appearing on the records of the college, by registered or certified mail and by regular mail and e-mail to students who have a college e-mail address.
+Notice of the charge(s) and of the time and place of the hearing shall be personally delivered or sent by the chief student affairs officer of the college to the student at the address appearing on the records of the college, by certified or overnight mail and by regular mail and e-mail to students who have a college e-mail address.
 The chief student affairs officer is also encouraged to send the notice of charges to any other e-mail address that he or she may have for the student.
-The hearing shall be scheduled within a reasonable time following the filing of the charges or the conciliation conference.
+The hearing shall be scheduled within a reasonable time following the filing of the charges or the mediation conference.
 Notice of at least five business days shall be given to the student in advance of the hearing unless the student consents to an earlier hearing.